kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 The feature should be implemented behind a feature gate `MachineTaintPropagation`.

-If deactivated, the corresponding controlers should block setting the fields via webhooks and not run the corresponding logic in the controllers.
+If deactivated, the corresponding controllers should block setting the fields via webhooks and not run the corresponding logic in the controllers.

 This allows to gain experience and the ability to do adjustments and graduate the feature over time.